Help us reach the day when all children have access to a quality education by supporting Teach For America.

-You can provide a future gift to Teach for America by including a bequest provision in your will or revocable trust.
+You can provide a legacy gift to Teach For America by including a bequest provision in your will or revocable trust.
 Teach For America will receive your gift upon your passing based on the specifications included in the provision.

 - Contingent: Only under certain conditions.
-“In the event my spouse does not survive me.”
+Example: “In the event my spouse does not survive me.”

 - The assets remain in your control during your lifetime.

 - You can modify the bequest if your circumstances change.

 - The value of your bequest should be fully deductible for estate tax purposes.

 If you have any additional questions about your bequest, please email email@example.com or call (917) 836-2001.